FrenZy931/cucumberAI/README.md

 # cucumberAI

-**WARNING: This project was discontinued and is no longer supported**
+**WARNING: This project was discontinued and is no longer supported.
+All of core functionalites in this code were ported to the actual cucumber discord bot.
+To access it, go to the official [cucumber discord bot repo](https://github.com/jellybean2356/Cucumber-Discord-Bot)**

 **cucumberAI** is a simple Discord chatbot and image generation tool.
 It's powered by the Gemini API and Hugging Face's Stable Diffusion 3.5 Large API.